peter/versioned/README.md

 * Get reload to work again

-* Try clojure spec in Clojure 1.9 for function pre conditions (there are some [good](http://clojure.org/guides/spec) [resources](http://www.lispcast.com/clojure.spec-vs-schema)).
-For a discussion around typing and schemas in Clojure, I like [this presentation](https://vimeo.com/127299449) by Jessica Kerr.

 * Should not allow both version and published params in get endpoint

-* Validation
-  * Validate association id references before save
-  * Validate published_version reference before save
-  * unique constraint
-  * deal with mongo errors?

 * git rm checkouts/monger as soon as Clojure 1.9 compatible version is available (https://github.com/michaelklishin/monger/issues/142)

 * Better compliance with jsonapi.org?

-* list endpoint
-  * support sort parameter

 * Add first_published_at to published-model

-* Scheduler that publishes and unpulishes documents based on publish_at/unpublish_at
+* Scheduler that publishes and unpublishes documents based on publish_at/unpublish_at